 - Share responsibility for receiving and treating equine and food animal emergencies.

 - Funding opportunities for travel and other academic uses.

 - Excellent research opportunities for clinical research projects (with emphasis in musculoskeletal problems and gastroenterology).

 - Opportunities for graduate study concurrent with residency training (ogaps.tamu.edu).

 - A friendly, collegial work environment.

-- Applicant must be a graduate of an AVMA accredited program or passed the ECFVG examination in order to be eligible for licensure by the Texas State Board of Veterinary Medical examiners.
+- Applicants must be graduates of an AVMA-accredited program or passed the ECFVG examination in order to be eligible for licensure by the Texas State Board of Veterinary Medical examiners.